Wrath of the Minotaur: Reception

 The German RPG magazine Envoyer was not impressed by this adventure, pointing out that there were no AD&D rules included in this product, so players would have to buy a set of rules after finishing this adventure, writing "I personally think that asking for extra money for this is simply outrageous; the role-playing hobby is expensive enough."
 The reviewer ended by giving this adventure a grade of D, calling it "Overpriced, unnecessary!"

 In Issue 14 of the French games magazine Backstab, Michaël Croitoriu thought this was an excellent product to introduce younger players to the game, noting "The (first) adventure is short (less than two hours of play) and not very dangerous (you cannot die).
 To facilitate the task of the GM, all the important scores have been precalculated, the players simply roll the dice and the GM determines the results of their actions."
-Croitoriu concluded by giving this product a rating of 7 out of 10, saying, "Despite the poverty of the plot, these two adventures constitute a excellent introduction to D&D for a young audience."
+Croitoriu concluded by giving this product a rating of 7 out of 10, saying, "Despite the poverty of the plot, these two adventures constitute an excellent introduction to D&D for a young audience."

 In the May 1999 edition of InQuest Gamer, Todd Posey called this "a great introduction to the roleplaying.
 It jumps into the action without wasting too much time on rules and teaches players the hazards of dungeons without killing their characters."
 However Posey did not like the lack of an index or appendix, pointing out "you have to flip through the pages for rules or definitions you may have forgotten."
 Despite this, Posey concluded by giving Wrath of the Minotaur a grade of A−, saying "one of the best intro adventures to fantasy roleplaying ever.
 Yes, there are flaws, but the bottom line is that beginners can both run and play in this adventure.
 Few books accomplish this and, none do so at the incredible price point of five bucks.
 If you're new to roleplaying, buy this book.
 Heck, at this price, buy it even if you're only curious."

 In Issue 119 of the French games magazine Casus Belli, Pierre Rosenthal noted "For anyone who has already done role-playing games, there will be little interest, but for a fan of Baldur's Gate or 'adventure gamebooks in which you are the hero' who wants to move on to 'tabletop gaming', it is very well done."
 Writing to his French audience, Rosenthal concluded, "If you speak English and are willing to make a big effort in translating, I cannot recommend these two adventures highly enough to bring curious minds to role-playing."